irenical/thrifty/README.md

 ```

 ## How to use
 Thrifty deppends on https://github.com/irenical/jindy, so make sure you have a jindy binding on your classpath.
 In your code (possibly in your main class), you can instantiate a thrift server lifecycle with your thrift processor, a jindy Config instance (optional) and a property prefix (optional)
-Then press start!
+Now press start!

 ```java
   ThriftServerLifeCycle thrift = new ThriftServerLifeCycle(new MyThriftStub.Processor<MyThriftStub.Iface>(myThriftImplementation), ConfigFactory.getConfig(), "myappname");